 Carroll is a somewhat small city located in the state of Iowa.
 With a population of 9,968 people and two constituent neighborhoods, Carroll is the 38th largest community in Iowa.

-Unlike some cities, Carroll isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Carroll are a mix of both white- and blue-collar jobs.
-Overall, Carroll is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Carroll who work in office and administrative support (11.48%), sales jobs (11.16%), and healthcare (7.48%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carroll is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Carroll is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Carroll who work in office and administrative support (12.36%), sales jobs (11.58%), and management occupations (6.74%).

 The people who call Carroll home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carroll residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Carroll include Irish, Dutch, English, and Danish.

 The most common language spoken in Carroll is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and French.